Heinmyatko1996/stephan_king_books_ETL_pipeline/README.md

 - Dockerized development with multiple services
 - ETL development and orchestration using Python
 - API extraction and data normalization
-- Integration between Airflow (or cron), PostgreSQL, and Superset
+- Integration between Airflow (or cron), PostgreSQL

 ---